 Comparable Market Analysis

 Usually I can help provide data so that we can sit down together and come up with an offer price that makes sense.
-Price ranges can range from well below asking price, to above asking price!
+Price ranges can range from well below the asking price to above the asking price!
 The latter is usually the case in multiple offers.
-But a normal market analysis (CMA) consists of looking at recent sales, along with currently active homes.
-I usually go with homes within a 1/2 mile radius, and within the last year (or half a year), and a similar style, and similar square footage.
-With this data, we can determine what your favorite home can sell for.
+But a normal market analysis (CMA) consists of looking at recent sales along with currently active homes.
+I usually go with homes within a 1/2 mile radius, within the last year (or half a year), a similar style, and similar square footage.
+With this data, we can determine what your favorite home can be bought for.

 A Personal Letter

 Oftentimes, I will have a buyer write a personal letter to the seller.
 The main reason for this is that selling a home / buying a home, although a business transaction, is also an emotional time.
 A personal, handwritten letter to the seller can really help them understand who you are.
 It can make them remember when they were in a similar situation, and the seller thinks, "I would love for this person to have the same opportunity that I had."